naviocean/react-starter/README.md

 # react-starter
-Starter files for new react project
+Starter files for new react project using: Browserify + Reactify + Babelify